Coko7/Coko7/README.md

 ## 🐘 A Little About Me

 <div align="justify">
-<p>At my core, I would say I am fundamentaly a <b>lazy</b> and <b>curious</b> person :</p>
+<p>At my core, I would say I am fundamentaly a <b>lazy</b> and <b>curious</b> person:</p>
 <ul>
   <li>Lazy because I hate doing the same tedious tasks over and over when I could have an automated system do it in my stead.</li>
   <li>And curious because the world of computer science is both fascinating and very complex and I always want to learn more about it.</li>
 </ul>
  <p>I am amazed by how humans were able to design such complex information systems in so little time.
 The more I learn about computers, the more I realize <a href="https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect">how little I know</a> about them.</p>

+<p>I fundamentally enjoy learning new things, this is what keeps me going in life.</p>
-<p>If only I had enough time to do so, I would love to learn every seperate field of computer science.
-Whether that be how computers work down to the transistor level, how operation systems are made, what complex problems we have to solve to have a working world wide interconnected network, to the designing of websites, video games, A.I networks and so on.</p>
+<p>If I had an infinite amount of time, I would love to learn about every seperate field of computer science.
+Whether that be how computers work down to the transistor level, how operating systems are made, what complex problems we have to solve to sustain a working world wide network, to the designing of websites, video games, AI and so on...</p>

 <p>Up until now, I would say I have mainly worked with web development because that is the easiest way for me to share what I create with others.
-Ultimately though, my love about CS is all about how we can leverage the power of computing to solve unbelievably difficult problems.</p>
+Ultimately though, my love about IT is all about how we can leverage the power of computing to improve our daily lives.</p>

 </div>